If you know anything about fishing at all, you know that jigs are one of the most popular and successful bass fishing baits on the market.

 I am extremely guilty of this, but I’ll let you learn from my mistakes.
 Jigging is not for the cheapskates that want to keep their chewed up grubs on the hook all day.
 You need to make sure you’re putting your best bait forward with each cast so if your trailer is chewed to shreds you want to take it off and start fresh.

-5 Best Jigging Strategies
+5 Best Jigging for Bass Strategies

 Now you understand what a jig is and you have a few tips and tricks hidden up your sleeve.
 So what good would this information be if you different understand the types of jigs and when to use them?